 That answer rests with an important action stimulating a process to change an industry with unprecedented results.

-Looking back again 10 years, a meeting with a group of leading water and wastewater engineering and design company representatives – led by Don Evans, Mark Alpert (CH2M Hill), Joe Adams (MWH), Pete Tunnicliffe (CDMSmith) and others – occurred.
+Looking back 10 years, a meeting with a group of leading water and wastewater engineering and design company representatives – led by Don Evans, Mark Alpert, Joe Adams (Stantec), Pete Tunnicliffe (CDMSmith) and others – occurred.

 These individuals had long since realized that some of type of action was needed in the water industry to provide cost-effective delivery services to municipal owners for their capital improvement projects.